-Ever made a roomful of 17-year-old girls cry?
+Ever made a room full of 17-year-old girls cry?
 I have!

-I was wrapping up my talk on how important it is to take care of your body in college – something I 100% did not do – when a hand went up.
+I was wrapping up my talk at Smith College on how important it is to take care of your body in college – something I 100% did not do – when a hand went up.

 I stood there waiting for a someone to yell “KIDDING!”
 But they all just sat there.

 “Well, yeah,” I said.
 “Thanks for the reminder.”